 Insight on Traditional (On-prem) Load Testing

-Challenges faced in Traditional (On-prem) Load Testing
+Challenges Faced in Traditional (On-prem) Load Testing

-- Laborious / Time-Consuming tasks: More time & efforts will be involved in test build set-up activities for traditional load testing.
+- Laborious / Time-Consuming tasks: More time & effort will be involved in test build set-up activities for traditional load testing.
 Configuration management becomes complex if not managed properly and would also lead to error judgement & schedule slippages.

-- Missing to Mimic Production Environment: Due to non-availability of the specific configuration of hardware or other components, test infra setup will not be accurate sync-up with production in case of traditional load testing.
+- Missing to Mimic Production Environment: Due to the non-availability of the specific configuration of hardware or other components, test infra setup will not be accurate sync-up with production in the case of traditional load testing.
 This would also lead to a risk of missing production defects.

-Key Core Benefits on Cloud Based Load Testing
+Key Core Benefits of Cloud-Based Load Testing

-- Quick Scale of Infrastructure: Cloud-based infra have the efficiency to generate peak loads for enterprise performance testing in a quick span of time.
-Cloud data centres also have a good level of computing resources which aid in quick provisioning of virtual machines for testing.
-For example, Cloud vendors have an auto-scaling feature which makes easier to scale up or scale down on infrastructure based on real-time load demands.
+- Quick Scale of Infrastructure: Cloud-based infra has the efficiency to generate peak loads for enterprise performance testing in a quick span of time.
+Cloud data centres also have a good level of computing resources which aid in the quick provisioning of virtual machines for testing.
+For example, Cloud vendors have an auto-scaling feature which makes it easier to scale up or scale down on infrastructure based on real-time load demands.
 This will immensely help in overcoming performance issues faced due to test infrastructure availability.

 - Global Availability: Cloud vendors have features of global infrastructure which means auto-provisioning of test machines across different geographies.
 This will help us to test for different network bandwidth variations and accurately mimic real users’ performance.
 For example: If test applications are being used by diverse geographies viz.
 US, UK, Australia etc., then test machines can be deployed on all specific regions which would aid in reflecting accurate test simulations.

 - Quick time to build: Cloud vendors provide various tools & templates to make application deployment into the cloud in a short span of minutes instead of spending days or hours.
-Auto deployment feature available in cloud which makes it easier to integrate various cloud-hosted applications with CI – CD pipeline tools.
+Auto deployment feature available in the cloud which makes it easier to integrate various cloud-hosted applications with CI – CD pipeline tools.

 - Multi-Device Support Testing: Cloud vendors have readymade solutions for not only testing web-based applications but also for mobile or other emulator device-based applications.
 This makes it easier to test applications with multiple devices.
-For example, Load generators required during load test for supporting cross browsers & various mobile devices can be procured seamlessly in the cloud which aids inaccurate simulation of real-world tests.
+For example, Load generators required during load tests for supporting cross browsers & various mobile devices can be procured seamlessly in the cloud which aids inaccurate simulation of real-world tests.

 Cloud Load Testing Tools